Gonzalez v. Abercrombie & Fitch Stores, Inc.

-The Settlement Agreement | Consent Decree
+Settlement

 In April 2005, the U.S. District Court approved a settlement, valued at approximately $50 million, which requires the retail clothing giant Abercrombie & Fitch to provide monetary benefits to the class of Latino, African American, Asian American and female applicants and employees who charged the company with discrimination.

 The settlement, rendered as a Consent Decree, also requires the company to institute a range of policies and programs to promote diversity among its workforce and to prevent discrimination based on race or gender.
 Implementation of the Consent Decree continued into 2011.
 Abercrombie did not admit liability.

 "The young men and women who applied to work at Abercrombie should have been judged on their qualifications, and not their skin color or gender.
 The class action settlement compensates class members for being subjected to the challenged practices and ensures that Abercrombie will improve its employment practices and diversity efforts nationwide," commented Kelly M. Dermody of Lieff Cabraser, which represented the plaintiffs along with the Mexican American Legal Defense and Education Fund, the Asian Pacific American Legal Center and the NAACP Legal Defense and Educational Fund, Inc.